tbenyon/wordpress_external_login_plugin/README.md

 1) For further development, logging back in as your admin user is advised to gain greater access to permissions

 ### Modifying settings
-Modifying settings can be done in two different ways:
+Modifying settings can be done in three different ways:

-1) Through constants setup in wp-config.php
+#### 1) Through constants setup in wp-config.php

-    A default example of this is setup and moved into the WordPress container (`wordpress/wp-config.php`).
+A default example of this is setup and moved into the WordPress container (`wordpress/external-login-settings.php`).
 From looking at the file you can see that environment variables can also be used to modify these settings.
+*IMPORTANT* - Including this file is currently commented out in `wordpress/wp-config.php` near the top in favour of using the database for development to assist testing.

-    Manipulating this can be done but will require the container to be restarted for changed to take effect (`npm run restart`).
+Including the example file and manipulating its settings can be done but will require the container to be restarted for changed to take effect (`npm run restart`).

-1)  Through the CMS settings interface for the plugin
+#### 2)  Through the CMS settings interface for the plugin
 Navigate to the [settings page](http://localhost:8000/wp-admin/options-general.php?page=external-login) to add the required settings

+#### 3)  Using the settings builder to manipulate the database stored settings
+In `utils/SettingsBuilder.php` there are a handful of utilities for generating the desired settings.
+There is a wrapper to generate the default development settings in the form of a NPM script `npm run settingsDefault`

 It is important to note that the settings in `wp-config.php` take precedence and will block the CMS options from being editable if they exist.